lightly-ai/lightly/docs/source/getting_started/advanced.rst

 common augmentations used in SimCLR and MoCo.
 Instead of a single batch of images, it returns a tuple of two batches of randomly transformed images.

+If you use the :ref:`lightly-command-line-tool` you have access to all the SimCLR collate augmentations.
+You find the default parameters here: :ref:`ref-cli-config-default`.

 Since **gaussian blur**, **solarization** and **random rotations** by 90 degrees are not supported in torchvision, we added them to lightly :py:class:`lightly.transforms`